 Interest is assessed on underpayments from the due date until the liability is paid in full.
-The interest rate for the 2014 calendar year is 2 percent.
+The interest rate for the 2017 calendar year is 3 percent.

-For more information, get Pub 58, Utah Interest and Penalties, at tax.utah.gov/forms or by calling or writing the Tax Commission.
+For more information, get Pub 58, Utah Interest and Penalties, at tax.utah.gov/forms.

-Rounding Off to Whole-dollar Amounts
+Rounding Off to Whole Dollars